mozman/ezdxf/docs/source/introduction.rst

 Supported Python Versions
 -------------------------

-*ezdxf* requires at least Python 2.7 and it's Python 3 compatible.
-I run unit tests with the latest stable CPython 3 version and the latest stable release of pypy during development. *ezdxf* is written in pure Python and requires only *pyparser* as additional library beside the Python Standard Library, hence it should run with IronPython and Jython also. *pytest* is required to run the provided unit and integration tests.
-Data to run the stress and audit test can not be provided, because I don't have the publishing rights for this DXF files.
+*ezdxf* requires at least Python 3.6.
+Python 2 support will be dropped in the near future, because Python 2 support get more and more annoying.
+I run unit tests with the latest stable CPython 3 version and the latest stable release of pypy during development.

+*ezdxf* is written in pure Python and requires only *pyparser* as additional library beside the Python Standard Library.
+*pytest* is required to run the provided unit and integration tests.
+Data to run the stress and audit test can not be provided, because I don't have the rights for publishing this DXF files.

 Supported Operating Systems
 ---------------------------

-*ezdxf* is OS independent and runs on all platforms which provide an appropriate Python interpreter (>=2.7).
+*ezdxf* is OS independent and runs on all platforms which provide an appropriate Python interpreter (>=3.6).

 Supported DXF Versions
 ----------------------